Uchana: Politics

 Uchana (Vidhan Sabha constituency) is always a hot seat in Haryana constituency elections.
 Premlata (Wife Of Ch.
-Birender Singh, Union Minister in Modi Cabinet) was elected as MLA (candidate of BJP.) in 2014 while the current MLA is Dushyant Chautala (deputy chief minister of haryana state) after a massive win in 2019 elections.
+Birender Singh, Union Minister in Modi Cabinet) was elected as MLA (candidate of BJP.) in 2014 while the current MLA is Dushyant Chautala (former deputy chief minister of haryana state) after a massive win in 2019 elections.
 In the general election Uchana comes under Hisar (Lok Sabha constituency) and Brijendra Singh is MP.

 Railways and Roadways

-Uchana (UCA) is a railway station on Delhi-Jind-Narwana-Jakhal section of Delhi-Fazilka line that connects Delhi to Punjab.
+Uchana (UCA) has a railway station on Delhi-Jind-Narwana-Jakhal section of Delhi-Fazilka line that connects Delhi to Punjab.
 From Uchana, passengers can get direct trains to Jind, Narwana, Delhi, New Delhi, Mumbai, Katra, Jammu, Chandigarh, Jaipur, Kaithal, Kurukshetra, Rohtak, Panipat, Hisar, Sirsa, Jakhal, Firozpur and many other cities.